JerDoubleU/PIMINER/README.md

 Note: any file in this format can be supplied via argument `--regex_input [regex patterns]`.
 Regular expressions depend on `python re` and must be compatible with `python 3.6` or later.

 ## `mineRelations.py`
-This is currently under development.
+[`mineRelations.py`](mineRelations.py) is currently under development.
 This script will be used to run analysis on the output of `piminer.py` in order to identify clusters and highly similar information.
 Current invocation:

     ./mineRelations --input_file [piminer output file]